roman-milk/roman-milk.github.io/hot-incest.md

  Both girls give birth to bouncing baby boys.

  The all agree that incest is best.
-Report_Story #1